The Rich & Vibrant History of OHEKA

 - 44 London Plane trees were planted in the Formal Gardens to replace the missing trees that existed in the original design.

 - 2,505 Boxwoods were planted around the reflecting pools to further restore the Formal Gardens to its original design.

 - 259 new windows and doors from Italy began being installed throughout the estate.

 - OHEKA’s Bar & Restaurant opened to the public.

-- 80% of the Estate is currently restored with future plans to restore the remaining 20% of the estate into a luxury spa.
+- 85% of the Estate and Gardens are currently restored with future plans to restore the remaining 15% of the Estate into a Luxury Spa.